Rokenbokman1/GradeMaster/README.txt

 GradeMaster
 ===========

-GradeMaster - The Private, Internal, Better UI for Infinite Campus.
+GradeMaster - A versatile alternative UI for Infinite Campus.

-Run the whole thing in a folder named "GradeMaster" within an Apache 7.0 server "webapps" folder for best results.
+Run the entire package in a folder named "GradeMaster" within an Apache Tomcat 7.0 server "webapps" folder for best results.